-We have acted as special counsel to Enterprise Products Partners L.P., a Delaware limited partnership (the "Partnership"), in connection with the preparation of a registration statement on Form S-3 (the "Registration Statement") filed with the Securities and Exchange Commission on July 1, 2015, relating to the registration of the offering and sale (the "Offering") of common units representing limited partner interests in the Partnership having an aggregate offering price of up to \$1,500,000,000 (the "Common Units") from time to time pursuant to Rule 415 under the Securities Act of 1933, as amended (the "Act").
-In connection therewith, we have participated in the preparation of the discussion set forth under the caption "Material U.S. Federal Income Tax Consequences" (the "Discussion") in the Registration Statement.
+We have acted as special counsel to Enterprise Products Partners L.P., a Delaware limited partnership (the "Partnership"), in connection with the preparation of a registration statement on Form S-3 (the "Registration Statement") filed with the Securities and Exchange Commission (the "Commission") on November 7, 2017 relating to the registration of the offering and sale of common units (the "Units") representing limited partner interests in the Partnership to be issued and sold by the Partnership from time to time pursuant to Rule 415 of the Securities Act of 1933, as amended (the "Act").
+In connection therewith, we have participated in the preparation of the discussion set forth under the caption, "Material U.S. Federal Income Tax Consequences" in the Registration Statement (the "Discussion")